JanAhrens/JanAhrens.github.io/_posts/2015-09-07-why-reverse-engineer.markdown

 Mobile apps are in demand - for several years now.
 Every business needs an app, even tiny ones.
 Sometimes I'm under the impression that building mobile apps became, what was in the early 2000s, building websites.
-"Hey, your business doesn't have an app, therefore it isn't future proof.
+"Hey, your business doesn't have a website, therefore it isn't future proof.
 Here, let me build (and sell) you one."
 Replace the word "website" with "mobile app" and you have today's situation.